-Marlborough Contemporary is pleased to announce an exhibition of works on paper by the self-taught New Zealand artist Susan Te Kahurangi King.
-This, her first solo gallery exhibition in Europe, brings into focus 32 drawings from throughout the artists’ career, offering an overview of the outstanding surreal and psychedelic landscapes and characters conceived by the artist.
+Marlborough Contemporary is pleased to announce an exhibition of works on paper by the self-taught, New Zealand artist Susan Te Kahurangi King.
+For her first European solo exhibition, 32 drawings from throughout the artist's career are on view, providing a comprehensive overview of the singular and surreal landscapes and characters she conceives.

-Included in this exhibition are several of King’s early drawings which share stylistic qualities with other children’s efforts, but display an exceptional precocity.
-The artist renders endless permutations from summoned players such as Blinky Doll, “Fantaman”, Bugs Bunny, Disney characters, Noddy and Queen Elizabeth II.
-Also seen in the works are characters referred to as “Green Things”, her siblings’ name for a particular cereal toy, which she reiterates from multiple perspectives.
+Included in the exhibition are several of King’s early drawings, which share stylistic qualities with other children’s efforts, but display an exceptional precocity.
+King renders endless permutations of summoned players such as: Disney characters, Blinky Winky Doll, Fantaman, Bugs Bunny, Noddy, and Queen Elizabeth II.
+There are also characters referred to as “Green Things,” her siblings’ name for a particular cereal box toy, which she renders in multiple perspectives.

-Sometime between the ages of four and eight years, King gradually stopped speaking -- not suddenly or abruptly, but over a period when she would still occasionally hum or sing while she drew.
-In the very early 90s, she ceased drawing for a period of more than 15 years, until 2008 when prompted by the renewed interest in her work she resumed, picking up where she left off.
+Sometime between the ages of four and eight years, King gradually stopped speaking--not suddenly or abruptly, but over a period when she would still occasionally hum or sing while she drew.
+In the early 90s, she ceased drawing for more than 15 years.
+Prompted by renewed interest in her work, King resumed drawing in 2008, picking up where she left off.

-King’s isolation from verbal and written communication has allowed her to methodically create an entire analogous world through her work.
-By spending time with her drawings and their chronology, it’s possible to discover how seemingly “non-objective” concentric shapes have evolved from the truncated vestiges of appropriated cartoon characters.
-One can also discern visual lists or catalogs/indexes of certain objects which get reconfigured and distorted beyond recognition in subsequent pictures.
+King’s isolation from verbal and written communication allows her to methodically create an entire analogous world through her work.
+By spending time with her drawings and their chronology, it’s possible to discover how seemingly non-objective, concentric shapes have evolved from the truncated vestiges of appropriated cartoon characters.
+One can also discern visual lists or indexes of certain objects, which are reconfigured and distorted beyond recognition in subsequent pictures.
 Each viewing becomes a revelation, opening up different vistas with their own vocabularies and internal logic.

-On Saturday 3 June, between 3-6 pm, the gallery will host ‘Drawing with Susan’, an interactive group drawing session with the artists to celebrate the opening of King’s exhibition.
+On Saturday 3 June, between 3-6 pm, the gallery will host ‘Drawing with Susan’, an interactive group drawing session with the artist to celebrate the opening of King’s exhibition.
 This event was recently enacted on the occasion of her exhibition at the Institute of Contemporary Art Miami.
-King and the gallery will invite local London based artists and members of the public to participate in a silent drawing group in the gallery.
+King and the gallery will invite local London-based artists and members of the public to participate in a silent drawing group in the gallery.